approov/quickstart-flutter-httpclient/README.md

 For iOS:
 ```
-$ approov sdk -getLibrary ios/approov.xcframework
+$ approov sdk -getLibrary ios/Approov.xcframework
 ```
-This will write the Approov SDK into `approov.xcframework` in the correct location in the plugin.
+This will write the Approov SDK into `Approov.xcframework` in the correct location in the plugin.
 On success, the tool outputs a message similar to this:

 ```
-$ iOS SDK library 2.6.0(5851) written to ios/approov.xcframework
+$ iOS SDK library 2.6.0(5851) written to ios/Approov.xcframework
 ```

 ### Set up an Initial Approov Configuration